-Note that the reference impedance specified in the option line applies to all ports described in the data lines, if [Reference] is not present.
+The reference impedance specified in the option line applies to all ports described in the data lines, if [Reference] is not present.

-For Version 1.0 files, the option line must immediately precede any data lines and must be the first noncomment line in the file.
+For Version 1.0 files, the option line shall immediately precede any data lines and shall be the first noncomment line in the file.